 - (1) Contracting with Tribes Directly The authority Caltrans uses to contract with tribes directly comes from the California Streets and Highways Code Section 94, and is extremely limited.
 Caltrans Legal requires the tribes to provide a limited waiver of sovereign immunity.
 However, Caltrans' Native American Liaison Branch ensures that any waiver is very specifically limited in scope and in time to only apply to the contract itself (and to any possible audits).
-In an effort to streamline the RGA contracting process, there is an RGA boilerplate template available upon request. - (2) Tribes can partner with a local agency Another mechanism for contracting with Caltrans is to collaborate with an MPO or RTPA.
+In an effort to streamline the RGA contracting process, there is an RGA boilerplate template available upon request. - (2) Partnering with a Regional Agency Another mechanism for contracting with Caltrans is to collaborate with an MPO or RTPA.
 Caltrans can pass through grant funding to tribes for planning projects where options or time are limited.
-This option uses the three-part contract, MFTA/OWP/OWPA, and is usually the quickest option to allow planning projects to get started. - (3) Funds Transfer Procedures pursuant to 23 U.S.C.
-202(a)(9) (From Federal Lands Highway Website) Section 202(a)(9) of title 23, United States Code encourages cooperation between States and Tribes by allowing any funds received from a State, county, or local government to be credited to appropriations available for the Tribal Transportation Program (TTP).
+This option uses the three-part contract, MFTA/OWP/OWPA, and is usually the quickest option to allow planning projects to get started. - (3) Transferring Funds Pursuant to 23 U.S.C.
+202(a)(9) Section 202(a)(9) of title 23, United States Code encourages cooperation between States and Tribes by allowing any funds received from a State, county, or local government to be credited to appropriations available for the Tribal Transportation Program (TTP).
 One potential source of such funding is funds apportioned or allocated to a State under title 23.
 Section 104(f)(3) allows the Secretary of Transportation to, at the request of a State, transfer among States, or to the FHWA, funds that have been so apportioned or allocated.
 This provision, used in conjunction with the authority under 23 U.S.C.
 209(a)(9), allows State funds to be transferred to FHWA, which in turn would provide the funds to the specified Tribe.
 Please view this document for more information.